Disability & Diversity

 • participate in the meetings of the works council in an advisory capacity.

-• The employer is obliged to consult with the disabled persons' representative and to provide him/her with the necessary information.
+• The employer is obliged to consult with the disabled persons' representative and to provide him/her with all necessary information.
 The representative for persons with disabilities can support him/her in fulfilling his/her duty of care.

 Accepted by: Federal Ministry of Social Security, Generations and Consumer Protection